 Then problems began to unravel:

-- As their business expanded, so did their costs, but their profit was not keeping up.
+• As their business expanded, so did their costs, but their profit was not keeping up.
 They needed to create a simple plan for financial growth.
+Avoiding the numbers and their P & L was no longer working, but like many makers, they needed to learn how to use the numbers to grow their business and make better decisions.

-- And because their primary selling platform was Etsy, they were constantly worried about sudden changes they can’t control like fees and glitches.
-They’ve already experienced zero sales because Etsy unexpectedly went offline… Should they boycott the Etsy platform or use it as a tool for growth?
+• And because their primary selling platform was Etsy, they were constantly worried about sudden changes they can’t control like increased fees, algorithm changes, and site glitches.
+They’ve already experienced zero sales because Etsy unexpectedly went offline for days… Their business could fail overnight if they lost Etsy as a selling platform.
+Should they boycott the Etsy platform or use it as a tool for growth?

 “We chose the Momentum Program because we’ve been a longtime student of Flourish & Thrive.
 We did Laying the Foundation, we were part of the Diamond Insiders.
 It felt like the natural next step to a personalized learning system.”